SumithaDevHub/smoothie/README.md

 The Smoothie Recipe App allows users to explore a variety of smoothie recipes, each with detailed information on ingredients, preparation methods, and nutritional content.
 Users can select their favorite smoothies and view the recipes in an easy-to-read format.

+You can access the Smoothie Recipe App online at [smoothie-phg6.onrender.com](https://smoothie-phg6.onrender.com/).

 ## Features

 - **Browse Smoothie Recipes**: Explore a diverse range of smoothie recipes with detailed information.